MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 The flowers - each bloom kissed with silver haze - gave off aromas that tugged gently at memory.
 Lavender threaded with citrus.
 Jasmine soaked in salt.
 Kitty inhaled against better judgment, and a purr teased the edge of her throat.
 Her tail swayed, lazy, and her claws slipped slightly back into place.

-Kitty almost sat, to rest and quietly observe the beauty of this mysterious garden.
+Kitty almost sat to rest and quietly observe the beauty of this mysterious garden.

 Almost.
 Captain Kitty shook herself with a low *hiss*, and became alert once more.